-It highlights that extensive investments by Xcel Energy and maintenance upgrades by the County resulted in overall reduction of greenhouse gas emissions of 19 percent between 2008 and 2016.
-This occurred due to building energy use going down by 24 percent and transportation energy use going down by 26 percent.
-The changes made resulted in $2.4 million in energy savings, along with the accompanying positive health impacts and savings that result from reduced air, water, and soil pollution.
+It highlights that extensive investments by Xcel Energy and maintenance upgrades by the county resulted in overall reduction of greenhouse gas emissions of 19% between 2008 and 2016.
+This occurred due to building energy use going down by 24% and transportation energy use going down by 26%.
+The changes resulted in $2.4 million in energy savings, along with the positive health impacts and savings that result from reduced air, water and soil pollution.

-The Energy Plan was reviewed and discussed by the County Board in workshops on July 3, 2018, and July 24, 2018 and adopted on August 7, 2018.
+The Energy Plan was reviewed and discussed by the County Board in workshops July 3, 2018, and July 24, 2018, and adopted August 7, 2018.